 Due diligence is significant when performing Uniform Commercial Code (UCC) searches.
-Originally designed to streamline commerce across all 50 states and territories, the process became more complex after the 2013 adjustments to UCC Revised Article Nine.
+Originally designed to streamline commerce across all 50 states and territories, the process became more challenging in light of legal, technological, and structural changes over the last few years.

 Missed deadlines and improper filing and searches can lead to lost time and money for you and your clients.

 Tips for retrieving debtor name: accuracy is paramount

 Listing the correct debtor name on a UCC filing or search is critical.
 It sounds like an easy enough step, but unfortunately, it’s not that straightforward.

 Current law requires the debtor name to appear exactly as it is listed on the entity’s most recent charter document.
 It’s not as simple as checking the state website for the organization’s name or a Certificate of Good Standing.
 The information listed here is considered “compiled data”, meaning it was entered manually by someone working for the state.
 All states handle this process manually.